 Brandy Liebscher, Psy.D.

 - Doug's Journey

 I learned so much over the past three years since returning to school and the quality of the education I received at Simpson University was simply amazing.
 I knew without a shadow of a doubt that God wanted me to finish my degree and the Organizational Leadership major was the perfect fit.
 He gave me strength and motivation to drive 220 miles each way every other Saturday for 16 months to complete my education at Simpson.
-On the very first trip up I asked God to confirm this was the right program for me and after Patty Taylor, Dean of Continuing Studies, prayed at the beginning of the first class I knew I was in the right place.
+On the very first trip up I asked God to confirm this was the right program for me and after Patty Taylor, Dean of Adult Studies, prayed at the beginning of the first class I knew I was in the right place.

 I first went back to school January 2006, not realizing that three short years later I would be done.
 I started back at Santa Rosa Junior College and got a solid foundation for what lay ahead at Simpson.
 I had originally planned on moving to Redding to finish in the traditional undergraduate program; however, God redirected me to the ASPIRE program and I am so grateful.